TheLindaProjectInc/mkdocs-material/docs/dgp2/migration.md

 ### Will I need to wait for my governor to mature again?

-**Yes!** Enrolling in the DGPv2 contracts will require all new governors to wait for 1920 blocks (~48 hours) to receive governor rewards and 26880 blocks (~28 days) to be eligible to vote on budget proposals or DGP blockchain parameter updates.
+**Yes!** Enrolling in the DGPv2 contracts will require all new governors to wait for 1920 blocks (~48 hours) to receive governor rewards and 26880 blocks (~28 days) to be eligible to vote on budget proposals or DGP blockchain parameter proposals.

 ### What happens to any DGPv1 proposals?